den-materials/wordpress-lab/README.md

 Submit a link to your live WP instance.

-You are not expected to deliver a fully-functional finished product - all I want is **a live Wordpress instance that has enough of Robyn's request that you can demo it to her**.
+You are not expected to deliver a fully-functional finished product - all I want is **a live Wordpress instance that has enough of Robyn's requests that you can demo it to her**.
 If your design is picked, you may be able to continue your work with the site afterwards.

 ## Resources